carmelo-catalano/DrugRepurposing/README.md

 The Common Fund’s Library of Integrated Network-based Cellular Signatures (LINCS).
 This package provides many classes to analyse the level 3 of LINCS dataset.

+## Performance and Scalability
+DrugRepurposing generalizes and extends the mathematical model proposed by Koudijs et al. [1], with major improvements in computational efficiency.
+Through concurrent programming and algorithmic optimizations, performance is increased by 60–70× relative to the original implementation.

+## Disease Modeling under different conditions (using LMM)
+The software is particularly suitable for RNA-seq analysis under different conditions, for example multi-tissue RNA-seq studies of complex diseases such as amyotrophic lateral sclerosis (ALS).
+ALS data often include samples from diverse anatomical regions (e.g., cerebellum, cervical and lumbar spinal cord, sensory cortex), enabling comprehensive transcriptomic modeling across tissues.

 ## Main classes

 ### Drug repurposing